sora10pls/holoholo-text/README.md

 # holoholo-text
 A repository containing all text for Pokémon GO, in all available languages.

+## Release
-Includes text from the latest release (0.427.0), as well as the latest remote text.
+This directory contains local text from the latest release of the game: 0.427.0.

+## Remote
+This directory contains remote text from the server.

-## Credits
+## Formats
-Formatted text is inspired by [PokeMiners](https://github.com/PokeMiners).
-Thanks for all your hard work over the years.
+Text files ending in `_formatted.txt` are formatted to match how [PokeMiners](https://github.com/PokeMiners) have released their text updates in the past.

+Text files ending in `_raw.json` are direct, unedited rips.